datastax/astra-cli/README.md

 <details>
   <summary><strong>Prompting</strong></summary>

-  Rather than fail on missing required input, or going ahead and performing destructive actions without your confirmation, the CLI will try to prompt you for information whenever necessary.
+  Rather than fail on missing information, or going ahead and performing destructive actions without your confirmation, the CLI will try to prompt you for information whenever necessary.

   If you are using non-human output formats, or have disabled prompts via the `--no-input` flag, then any required input must be provided via flags, or the command will error out.
   - Fortunately, the CLI will tell you exactly what needs to be done!